Knowledge base

 I started an instance for less than an hour, how will I be billed?

-In this case, the calculation includes the median use of resources each hour, multiplied by the hourly rate.
+In this type of case, the calculation includes the median use of resources per hour multiplied by the hourly rate.

 Example: an instance with an hourly rate of CHF 10 and was in service for 15 minutes in the last hour, it will therefore be billed CHF 10 * 15 / 60 = CHF 2.50